Workplace Skills

 -

-March 26 - Change Management - Scope and Scale
+March 26 - Change Management - The people side of change

-Change Management - Scope & Scale - March 26, 9am - Noon
+Change Management - The people side of change - March 26, 9am - Noon

 Change is no longer a project — it’s a constant.
 Learn how to manage scope, scale, and human impact with